carbonyl iron, desiccated ferrous sulfate, ferrous fumarate, ferrous gluconate, ferrous sulfate

 Iron works as the oxygen-carrying part of hemoglobin.
 This is the red pigment inside red blood cells that gives blood its color.
 Iron is stored by the body in the liver, spleen, and bone marrow.
 Iron is also needed for myoglobin to form.
 Myoglobin is found in muscle tissue.
 It supplies oxygen to working muscle cells.
 It also helps with muscle contraction.

 Iron helps to maintain the health of red blood cells and muscle tissue.
 It also helps make collagen.
-And it helps how the immune system works.
+And it plays an important role in how the immune system functions.

 Iron supplements are mainly used to treat iron-deficiency anemia.

 Pica can sometimes be treated with iron supplements.
 This condition causes a craving for nonfood items.
 These can include mud, clay, laundry starch, paint chips, or ashes.
 Pica often occurs due to an iron deficiency.
 It’s also seen in pregnant women and small children with developmental issues, such as autism.

 If you have depressed immune function due to an iron deficiency, supplements can help.

 There may be benefits that have not yet been proven through research.